truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 ![TopToolbar](/images/SCALE/22.12/TopToolbar.png "TrueNAS SCALE Top Toolbar Icons")

-The SCALE top navigation top toolbar provides to access functional areas of the UI that you might want to directly access while on other screen in the UI.
+The SCALE top navigation top toolbar provides access to functional areas of the UI that you might want to directly access while on other screens in the UI.
-Icon buttons provide quick access to dropdown lists of options, dropdown panels with information on system alerts or tasks, and can include access to other informational or configuration screens.
+Icon buttons provide quick access to dropdown lists of options, dropdown panels with information on system alerts or tasks, and can include access to other information or configuration screens.
 {{< expand "iXsystems" "v" >}}
 The iXsystems logo opens the [iXsystems home page](https://www.ixsystems.com/).
 There, users can find information about storage and server systems.